junkil-park/coin-swap/main/sources/demo.md

 - main features
   - create_liquidity_pool<CoinType1, CoinType2>(...)
   - swap<CoinType1, CoinType2>(...)
     - exchange rate to be determined by the constant product formula

 Scenario
+- accounts = CoinSwap, User1, User2
 - User1 creates a liquidity pool for BulldogCoin/PoodleCoin with some initial liquidity
     - User1 will receive some PoolToken as shares
+    - LiquidityPool will be created under CoinSwap
 - User2 exchanges BulldogCoin with PoodleCoin
     - transferring BulldogCoin from User2's balance to the pool
     - transferring PoodleCoin from the pool to User2's balance